pydantic/pydantic-settings/docs/index.md

 annotations can only be applied to required fields (i.e. fields that do not have a default value).
 Furthermore, subcommands must be a valid type derived from either a pydantic `BaseModel` or pydantic.dataclasses `dataclass`.

-Parsed subcommands can be retrieved from model instances using the `get_subcommand` function.
+Parsed subcommands can be retrieved from model instances using the `get_subcommand` utility function.
 If a subcommand is not required, set the `is_required` flag to `False` to disable raising an error if no subcommand is found.

 !!! note